Romanov's Theorem in Number Fields: Introduction and statement of results

 \section{Introduction and statement of results}

 The problem of determining the proportion of positive integers which are of the form $p+g^k$ has quite a long history.
 Especially the case of sums of primes and powers of two received prominent treatment.
-Mathematicians dating back at least as far as until Euler~\cite{LetterTo} worked on this problem.
-In 1934 Romanov~\cite{UeberEinige} proved that the proportion of integers $n \in \mathbb{N}$ of the form $n=p+g^k$ with $p \in \mathbb{P}$, $k \in \mathbb{N}$, $1 < g \in \mathbb{N}$ is positive.
-For the case $g=2$ Erd\H{o}s~\cite{OnIntegersRelated} and van der Corput~\cite{OverHet} independently proved a counter part to Romanov's theorem stating that a positive proportion of the odd positive integers can not be represented as a sum of a prime and a power of two.
+Mathematicians dating back at least as far as Euler~\cite{LetterTo} worked on this problem.
+In 1934 Romanov~\cite{UeberEinige} proved that the proportion of integers $n \in \mathbb{N}$ of the form $n=p+g^k$ with $p \in \mathbb{P}$, $k \in \mathbb{N}_0$, $1 < g \in \mathbb{N}$ is positive.
+For the case $g=2$ Erd\H{o}s~\cite{OnIntegersRelated} and van der Corput~\cite{OverHet} independently proved a counterpart to Romanov's theorem stating that a positive proportion of the odd positive integers cannot be represented as a sum of a prime and a power of two.

 Recently explicit lower bounds for the lower density of integers of the form $p+2^k$, i.e.